SidecarTridge Multi-device File & Download Manager

 Overview

-• Upload files from internet URLs
+• Upload multiple files at once or pull files directly from an internet URL.

 Table View

-• Timestamp
+• Name, Size, Timestamp

 File Manager Table View

-Row Colors
+Row Colors & Navigation

 File Manager Navigation